 SMU's Health and Wellness Plan, administered by Blue Cross/Blue Shield of Texas, includes several deductible options.
 All of the plans cover a wide variety of medical services, including office visits, prescription drugs, and inpatient and outpatient care.

-This section provides information on SMU's Prescription Drug Plan, administered by Express Scripts (formerly known as Medco).
+This section provides information on SMU's Prescription Drug Plan, administered by Prime Therapeutics.
 If participants enroll in one the SMU's Health and Wellness Plan PPO options, prescription drug coverage is included.
 Participants have the choice of purchasing their prescriptions through local retail pharmacies or through a mail order program.

-Administered by Blue Cross/Blue Shield of Texas, the Dental Preferred Provider Organization gives participants the ability to visit any dentist, without referrals for al of your dental care.
-If participants select of on BCBSTX's network dentists, they will generally pay less for the care.
+Administered by Blue Cross/Blue Shield of Texas, the Dental Preferred Provider Organization gives participants the ability to visit any dentist, without referrals for all of your dental care.
+If participants select of BCBSTX's network dentists, they will generally pay less for their care.
 Should they choose a dentist outside of BCBSTX's PPO network, the share of costs will be higher and may need to file their own claims.

 This section provides information on SMU's Vision Plan, administered by VSP.
 This plan offers access to a large network of participating optometrists and ophthalmologists plus a few select retain chains.
-Participants' benefits include full examinations and access to lenses, frames, and contact lenses at discounted prices.
+Benefits include full examinations and access to lenses, frames, and contact lenses at discounted prices.

 This section provides information on SMU's Flexible Spending Accounts.
 A FSA enables participants to pay for out-of-pocket health care or dependent daycare expenses with pre-tax payroll contributions.
 FSAs are exempt from federal taxes, Social Security (FICA) taxes and, in most cases, state income taxes.
 Tax savings and the effect on each paycheck will depend on the participant's situation (e.g. household income, tax bracket, and the amount participants contribute to the account), but the tax savings can be significant!